silverbulletmd/silverbullet/website/SilverBullet.md

 You were told wrong.

 # What is SilverBullet?
 SilverBullet is open source **personal knowledge management system** implemented as an offline-capable web application ([[PWA]]).
 In order to use it, you have to **self-host** it: that is, you need to run a web server either on your own machine, somewhere on your network, or in the cloud somewhere.
 See our [[Install|installation instructions]].
 Yes, this requires a bit more work than downloading a desktop app.
-But get a lot in return.
+But you get a lot in return.

 # Features
 * SilverBullet is a **web application** and therefore instantly accessible wherever a (modern) web browser is available, without the need to install a 200mb Electron app, nor unreliable or proprietary sync setups.